barotto/IBMulator/README.md

 IBMulator has 3 different GUI modes.

-* **Compact**: in this mode the VGA image fills the available window space and the control panel, in the shape of the PS/1 system unit, disappears when input is grabbed or CTRL+F1 is pressed.
+* **Compact**: in this mode the VGA image fills the available window space and the control panel, in the shape of a semi-transparent bar or the PS/1 system unit, auto-hides after a while and disappears when input is grabbed.
 Use this mode if you want an experience similar to DOSBox.
 * **Normal**: this is the default mode.
 The control panel / system unit places itself at the bottom of the VGA display and is always visible.
 * **Realistic**: this is the hardcore mode, for the retro enthusiasts who want